mobosure/data-science-projects/README.md

 # 🌟 My Data Science Journey 🌟

 Welcome to my GitHub!
 I'm thrilled to share my journey through the fascinating world of data science.
-I recently completed a comprehensive Bootcamp training programme at GOMYCODE Nigeria Yaba-Lagos Hackerspace, where I learned many skills to tackle real-world data challenges.
+I recently completed a comprehensive **Bootcamp Training Programme at GOMYCODE Nigeria Yaba-Lagos Hackerspace**, where I learned many skills to tackle real-world data challenges.
 Let's dive into the details!

 ## 🚀 About Me
 - **Name:** Madago Emuobo Prosper